HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 #### Preload

 The most commonly used attribute is preload.
 The preload attribute gives the browser a hint on the best way to handle the video download.
-There are four possible options: `auto`, `metadata`, `none`, and an empty response = `auto`.
+There are four possible options: `auto`, `metadata`, `none`, and an empty response (which uses the default of `auto`).

 {{ figure_markup(
   image="video-preload-values.png",